speggos/solidity-school/dao/README.md

+# Design Exercises

+Per project specs there is no vote delegation; it's not possible for Alice to delegate her voting power to Bob, so that when Bob votes he does so with the voting power of both himself and Alice in a single transaction.
+This means for someone's vote to count, that person must sign and broadcast their own transaction every time.
+How would you design your contract to allow for non-transitive vote delegation?
+- I could create a votingPower

+What are some problems with implementing transitive vote delegation on-chain?
+(Transitive means: If A delegates to B, and B delegates to C, then C gains voting power from both A and B, while B has no voting power).

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.